akisute/YourWalker/README.md

 A sample app to use pedometer.

 ## Requirements
-This project is using Carthage for framework managements.
-All frameworks built by Carthage are located at `Carthage.build` directory, then they are referenced from the project file.

-Some key frameworks:
+This project uses following build systems:

+- Cocoapods
+  - For traditional Objective-C libraries
-- SwiftPromise
+- Carthage
+  - For Swift dynamic frameworks